-Q: What is your favorite and least favorite part of being a writer?
+Q: What is your favorite part of being a writer?

 A: I love getting to pour it onto the page.
 To look back, re-read, and say, “Yes.
 That’s it!”
 And I love hearing from readers.
 I seriously have the best readers in the world.